 St. Alban's is a member of the Episcopal Church of America, one of 63 congregations in the Diocese of Arizona.
 Episcopal churches are part of the Anglican Communion that spans the globe.
-Our church is home to nearly 1,000 parishioners who come from a wide cross-section of the Tucson community, and home to a wonderful NAEYC-accredited preschool.
+Our church is home to nearly 300 families who come from a wide cross-section of the Tucson community, and home to a wonderful NAEYC-accredited preschool.

 If you are interested in joining our congregation we'd like to invite you to one of our weekly services.
 And, of course, feel free to reach out to one of our clergy for any information you would like before visiting.

 All are invited to a series of Brown Bag Lunch and Learn sessions at St. Alban’s.
 The topic is financial literacy.
 The Brown Bags take place on Saturdays from 12:30 to 2:00 p.m. through December 1.
 Feel free to bring a friend!
 Kindly RSVP at 520-471-0016 or email here.
 The program is free.